388 King George Rd, Brantford, ON, N3T 5L8

 How to Sell a Car to a Dealership: 5 Tips to Maximize Your Profit

 We all know the basics of selling a car to a dealership.
-Clean it, tidy up the bodywork and make it look as presentable as possible.
+Clean it, tidy up the bodywork, and make it look as presentable as possible.
 But that’s only a part of what you can do to either increase the offer or make it more likely to get such an offer.

-We asked our Brantford auto loans team to find a few insider tricks that can be used when selling a car to a dealership.
+We asked our auto loans team to find a few insider tricks that can be used when selling a car to a dealership.
 This is what they came up with.

-Depersonalize the car
+Depersonalize the Car

 Depersonalizing means removing any trace of you as the former owner.
-The intent is to make the car look as saleable as possible right away so a future buyer can look at it and immediately imagine themselves driving it rather than the previous owner.
+The intent is to make the car look as saleable as possible right away so future buyer can look at it and immediately imagine themselves driving it rather than the previous owner.

 Depersonalizing means removing bumper stickers, furry dice and any customizations or accessories you added during your time with it.